skyler22wilson/SQL-project/cleaning_data.md

 What issues will you address by cleaning the data?
 1) Re-name certain columns where the column name does not make sense or is difficult to reference in a query
 2) correct the data types for the columns.
 I imported all of the columns as charachter varying in order to make importing the data easier.
-3) Normalize the database by assigning primary keys (if not already assigned), removing redundant columns/data and removing partial dependancies
+3) Normalize the database by assigning primary keys (if not already assigned), removing redundant columns/data and removing partial dependancies where possible

 Queries:
 Below, provide the SQL queries you used to clean your data.

-//set to the same value as the visitor id --> no way of setting a timestamp that made sense ALTER TABLE analytics
-DROP visit_start_time

 //Begin the process of normalyzing the database